jbanyer/squareline_lilygo_t_panel_starter/README.md

 - install the [PlatformIO plugin in VSCode](https://platformio.org/install/ide?install=vscode)
 - add this folder to your VSCode workspace
 - build using PlatformIO.
 It should succeed with no errors.
-- plug in your T-Panel board and select Upload using PlatformIO.
+- plug in your T-Panel board (the S3 USB port) and select Upload using PlatformIO.

 The example UI should now appear on your T-Panel display.